Teachers Attitudes Toward Science

 • We surveyed 884 teachers who participated in a WCS PD course to measure three components of science attitudes: personal science attitudes, professional science attitudes, and science teaching self-efficacy.

-• Before PD, elementary science teachers scored lower on all science attitude components compared to post-elementary science teachers, and scored similarly to non-science teachers.
+• Before PD, science and non-science teachers had strong positive personal science attitudes, however, non-science teachers reported significantly lower science teaching self-efficacy.
+Additionally, elementary science teachers scored lower on all science attitude components compared to post-elementary science teachers, and scored similarly to non-science teachers.

 Context